kdeldycke/awesome-falsehood/readme.md

 - [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) - Assumptions that programmers new to distributed applications invariably make.
 - [There's more than one way to write an IP address](https://ma.ttias.be/theres-more-than-one-way-to-write-an-ip-address/) - Some parts of the address are optional, mind the decimal and octal notations, and [don't forget IPv6](https://news.ycombinator.com/item?id=20390981) either.
 - [IDN is crazy](https://daniel.haxx.se/blog/2022/12/14/idn-is-crazy/) - International characters in domain names mean support of homographs and heterographs.
-- [`hostname-validate`](https://github.com/jakeogh/hostname-validate) - An attempt to validate hostnames in Python.

 ## Phone Numbers

-- [Falsehoods about Phone Numbers](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md) - Covers phone numbers, their representation and meaning.
+- [Falsehoods about Phone Numbers](https://github.com/google/libphonenumber/blob/master/FALSEHOODS.md) - Covers phone numbers, their representation and meaning.
-- [`libphonenumber`](https://github.com/googlei18n/libphonenumber) - Google's common Java, C++ and JavaScript library for parsing, formatting, and validating international phone numbers.
-Also available for [C#](https://github.com/twcclegg/libphonenumber-csharp), [Objective-C](https://github.com/iziz/libPhoneNumber-iOS), [Python](https://github.com/daviddrysdale/python-phonenumbers), [Ruby](https://github.com/sstephenson/global_phone) and [PHP](https://github.com/giggsey/libphonenumber-for-php).
+- [`libphonenumber`](https://github.com/google/libphonenumber) - 🆓 Google's common Java, C++ and JavaScript library for parsing, formatting, and validating international phone numbers.
+Also available for [C#](https://github.com/twcclegg/libphonenumber-csharp), [Objective-C](https://github.com/iziz/libPhoneNumber-iOS), [Python](https://github.com/daviddrysdale/python-phonenumbers) and [PHP](https://github.com/giggsey/libphonenumber-for-php).

 ## Postal Addresses